webhippie/gettext_i18n_rails_js/README.md

 This will reconstruct the `locale/<lang>/app.po` structure as javascript files inside `app/assets/javascripts/locale/<lang>/app.js`

-## Using this translations in your javascript
+## Using translations in your javascript

 The gem provides the Jed library to use the generated javascript files. (http://slexaxton.github.com/Jed/some) It also provides a global `__` function that maps to `Jed#gettext`.